Motivic, logarithmic, and topological Milnor fibrations: Effect of a blowing-up

 \begin{prop} $S_{\tilde K}^\log $ is a bijection making the following diagram commutative \\

 \end{prop}

-The maps $S_{\tilde Q}^\log$, $Q\subset K$, glue to one map defined on $\tMlog_{|E}$.
+The maps $S_{\tilde Q}^\log$, for $Q\subset K$, glue together to a map defined on $\tMlog_{|E}$.
 We are going to describe its topological structure in order to study the topological structure of $\sigma^\log$.
-This is particularly simple over an open subset $U\subset C$ over which the splitting \eqref{eqn:splitting} holds.
-In this case we glue over $U$ the inverses of $S_{\tilde Q}^\log$ to a single map
+This is particularly simple over an open subset $U\subset C$ over which the splitting from \eqref{eqn:splitting} holds.
+In this case, the inverses of $S_{\tilde Q}^\log$ glue together over $U$ to the map

 where $(\theta_k, k\in K, \theta (v_N; r_k , k\in K)) $ is mapped to the vector $v= i(v_N) + \pi^*(\sum_k r_k\theta _k)$.
 By Lemma \ref{lem:normalid}, the vector $v$ defines $\tilde x=[v]$ and $\tilde \theta = \theta (\tilde v)$ ($v$ is defined only modulo $\Rp$ but so is $\tilde \theta$).
 Let $Q= \{k\,:\,r_k=0\}$.
 Then $\tilde x \in \tildeDoQ $ and we set $(\tilde \theta_q = \tilde \theta^{-1} \theta_q; q\in Q)\in \Sph^\star({\tN_{\tilde Q~|\tildeDoQ}})$.
 It is easy to see that it is the inverse of $S_{\tilde Q}^\log$.